Sayed997/Udacity_Tableau_Projects/README.md

 # Udacity_Tableau_Projects

 - This folder contains two Tableau Projects created for the Udacity Data Visualization NanoDegree
+- The ReadMe file contains the **Tableau Public Dashboard links** under each project description.
+These links are not clickable in the Project PDFs provided.

 ### Project 2 Sales Rocket Proof of Concept

 #### Project Introduction
 A startup called Sales_Rocket wants to analyze the data they've been collecting on their sales across the nation.
 Management has a few questions they’d like easy access to.
 Currently, they answer these questions through spreadsheets scattered about and a variety of different tools.
 Unfortunately, none of the spreadsheets and tools neatly combine all their answers into one.
 They would like a dashboard designer to go through each question and try to come up with a way to display their data in a way that is neat and intuitive, even for the less data-savvy among them.